vena3/Capstone-da16-Helth-Insurance-Plans/README.md

 Research Questions
 This project is guided by the following analytical questions:
-1. How does the health insurance marketplace in Tennessee compare to the national market? o Are the same insurers dominant? o Does Tennessee have fewer plan options?
+1. How does the health insurance marketplace in Tennessee compare to the national market?
+   a.
+Are the same insurers dominant?
+   b.
+Does Tennessee have fewer plan options?
-2. Do plans that include dental or vision coverage cost significantly more than plans without these benefits? o What is the average premium difference? o Does the difference vary by metal level (Bronze, Silver, Gold)?
+2. Do plans that include dental or vision coverage cost significantly more than plans without these benefits?
+   a.
+What is the average premium difference?
+   b.
+Does the difference vary by metal level (Bronze, Silver, Gold)?
-3. How does the uninsured rate vary across income levels in the United States? o At what income level is the uninsured rate highest? o Are there clear affordability gaps?
+3. How does the uninsured rate vary across income levels in the United States?
+   a.
+At what income level is the uninsured rate highest?
+   b.
+Are there clear affordability gaps?
-4. Are there gender differences in uninsured rates? o Is one gender more likely to be uninsured? o How large is the difference?
+4. Are there gender differences in uninsured rates?
+   a.
+Is one gender more likely to be uninsured?
+   b.
+How large is the difference?
-5. What patterns emerge when comparing plan cost, plan availability, and uninsured populations? o Which groups appear most affected by cost or access barriers?
+5. What patterns emerge when comparing plan cost, plan availability, and uninsured populations?
+   a.
+Which groups appear most affected by cost or access barriers?

 Data Sources
 This project uses publicly available government datasets: